 Michael lives on the plains of Kamuda, home to approximately 15,000 residents.
 Typical houses are constructed of dirt floors, mud walls and thatched roofs.
 The primary ethnic group and most commonly spoken language is Kumam.

-The regional diet consists of maize, beans, chicken, fish, cassava, beef, potatoes, goat, millet, sorghum, vegetables and ground nuts.
+The regional diet consists of maize, beans, chicken, fish, cassava, beef, sorghum, cowpeas, green vegetables and sim sim (roasted sesame paste).
 Common health problems in this area include malaria, HIV/AIDS and waterborne diseases.
-Most adults in Kamuda are unemployed but some work as subsistence farmers and earn the equivalent of $16 per month.
+Most adults in Kamuda are unemployed but some work as subsistence farmers or fishermen and earn the equivalent of $4 per month.
 This community needs scholastic materials, vocational training centers and local markets for their products.

-Your sponsorship allows the staff of Kamuda Child Development Center to provide Michael with Bible teaching, hygiene education, HIV/AIDS awareness programs and life skills training.
-The center staff will also provide positive parenting skills and HIV/AIDS awareness education for the parents or guardians of Michael.
+Your sponsorship allows the staff of Kamuda Child Development Centre to provide Michael with Bible teaching, hygiene education, HIV/AIDS awareness programs, dental and health screenings, community service opportunities, scholastic materials and life skills trainings.
+The center staff will also provide positive parenting skills for the parents or guardians of Michael.

 Straddling the equator, Uganda has a diverse terrain with plains, forests, lakes, swamps and mountains.
 Much of the south is forested and most of the north is grassland.
 The country's high altitude moderates the tropical climate.
 The population is largely rural; its density is highest in the south.